 Scottish Borders has always had a slightly higher Average Tariff Score than Scottish average, in terms of the range and level of SCQF qualifications attained by its school leavers in the given year.
-This is expected to remain unchanged going forward.
+This is expected to increase in line with the Scottish average going forward.